 In summary, a total of 630 comparisons were made between glyphosate-tolerant lucerne and the non-GM control population.
 For 526 of 630 comparisons, there were no statistically significant differences observed.
-For the 104 of 630 comparisons that were associated with statistical differences, the range of values of the test lines was found to be within the 99% tolerance interval derived from the 12 commercial lucerne varieties, with the following exceptions: alanine, glycine, NDF, proline and sodium (one or two comparisons out of six comparisons, in one test line only); ash, iron and tyrosine (one or two comparisons out of six comparisons, in all three test lines).
+For the 104 of 630 comparisons that were associated with statistical differences, the range of values of the test lines was found to be within the 99% tolerance interval derived from the 12 commercial lucerne varieties, with the following exceptions: alanine, glycine, NDF, proline and sodium (one or two comparisons out of six comparisons, in one test lines).
 While individual values were different from the control, the mean was within the 99% tolerance interval developed using conventional reference varieties.
 Hence, these differences are unlikely to be biologically meaningful.